boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 [sht3x-prj.conf](../sht3x-prj.conf) prepares to use the **SHT3X Zephyr Sensor library**.
 Requires device tree overlay [sht3x.overlay](../sht3x.overlay) additionally.

-[lowpower-prj.conf](../lowpower-prj.conf) prepares to use the lowpower mode (suspend the UART and 3.3V when sleeping).

 [5min-prj.conf](../5min-prj.conf) prepares to send a message every 5 minutes.
 Enables to use a environment history to store sensor data.

 [10min-prj.conf](../10min-prj.conf) prepares to send a message every 10 minutes.
 Enables to use a environment history to store sensor data.